Internet-Draft | json-proof-algorithms | July 2025 |

 The operation also takes a vector of indexes into messages

-, describing which payloads the holder wishes to disclose.
-All payloads are required for proof generation, but only these indicated payloads will be required to be disclosed for later proof verification.¶
+which payloads the holder wishes to disclose.
+All payloads are required

 The output of this operation is the presentation proof, as a single octet string.¶

-Presentation serialization leverages the two protected headers and presentation proof, along with the disclosed payloads.
-Non-disclosed payloads are represented with the absent value of null
+payloads are represented with the absent value of null

-in CBOR serialization and a zero-length string in compact serialization.¶
+serialization and a zero-length string in compact serialization.¶

-Verification of a presentation is done by the verifier using the ProofVerify
+Verification of a presentation is done by the verifier using the

-operation from Section 3.5.4.¶
+operation from [@!I-D.irtf-cfrg-bbs-signatures, Section

 This operation utilizes the issuer's public key as PK

-, the issuer protected header as header
+protected header as header

 , the issuance proof as signature

-, the holder's presentation protected header as ph
+holder's presentation protected header as ph

-, and the payloads as disclosed_messages
+, and the payloads as

 .¶